-Full-text search: AnalyticDB for PostgreSQL performs precise matching based on statistical features such as term frequency and inverse document frequency to supplement results with strong keyword relevance.
-In AnalyticDB for PostgreSQL V6.0, full-text search relies on GIN indexes.
-In V7.0, the pgsearch-based BM25 indexes are used to improve retrieval efficiency and relevance.
+Full-text search — Uses pgsearch-based BM25 indexes to match items based on term frequency and inverse document frequency, supplementing results with strong keyword relevance.
+In V6.0, full-text search relies on GIN indexes.
+In V7.0, the pgsearch-based BM25 indexes improve retrieval efficiency and relevance.

 Supported versions